 This disorder affects more men than women.
 It is common in white people of western European descent.

 Exams and Tests

-The doctor or nurse will perform a physical exam.
+The health care provider will perform a physical exam.
 This may show liver and spleen swelling, and skin color changes.